 Maturity Amount (at the end of 25th year) ~ Rs 85 lakh

-So you can create your own unique scenario basis your estimates about future investment limits and rate of interest on PPF accounts.
+As you see, you can create your own unique scenario basis your views / estimates about the future investment limits and rate of interest on PPF accounts.

 Here is the link again: